What is Transactional Funding?

 A Short History of Transactional Funding

-Transactional funding (also known as same-day funds or “flash cash“) has been used by businesses and investors for many years.
+Transactional funding (also known as same-day funds or “flash cash“) has been used by businesses and real estate investors for many years.

-In the United States, it has become an increasingly common way for real estate investors to fund double closings that occur back-to-back, on the same day.
+In the United States, it has become an increasingly common way for real estate wholesalers to fund double closings that occur back-to-back, on the same day.

 Prior to the financial crisis of 2008, it was fairly common for real estate wholesalers to use the end-buyers purchase proceeds to fund both transactions in a double closing.
 This is often referred to as single-source funding.